danilkiff/pq3.ru/content/posts/architectural-integrity/Feature drift & responsibility transfer.md

 ---
 date: 2017-02-01
 title: Feature drift & responsibility transfer
-summary: Feature drift occurs when implementation diverges from intent and responsibility is retroactively reassigned; alignment and traceability are required to prevent blame cycles.
+description: Feature drift occurs when implementation diverges from intent and responsibility is retroactively reassigned; alignment and traceability are required to prevent blame cycles.
 categories:
     - Culture
 tags: